Attribute Driven Design in Software Architecture

 - Medium Project

-- capture design inputs, iterations and decisions in a single Architecture Design document
+- capture Design Inputs, Design Iterations and Decisions in a single Architecture Design document

 - perform one or two design iterations